 Accident Prevention is the top priority of all our business sites.
 Our objective is to make business safer and more secure, and thus earn the confidence of the local community, ensure employee safety, and maintain stable supplies of products to customers.
-The Disaster Prevention Committee

-Sumitomo Bakelite Macau Co., Ltd Firefighting drill
+The Disaster Prevention Committee itomo Bakelite Macau Co., Ltd. Firefighting drill is convened and implements activities systematically with the aim of helping all business sites achieve accident-free and disaster-free record.
+It also conducts drills and puts in place accident prevention measures to minimize damage in the event that an accident does occur.

-Akita Sumitomo Bakelite Co., Ltd.: Disaster prevention training (water discharge drill)
+Disaster prevention training (water discharge drill)